India-Togo Relations India-Togo Relations

 Lok Sabha Speaker, Dr. Balram Jakhar, visited Lomé in 1985 for the Inter-Parliamentary Conference.

-A delegation led by Secretary(Fertilizers) visited Togo on 10-11 July 2013.
-A 3-member delegation led by additional Secretary, Department of Agriculture Research and Education visit Togo in December 2013.
+A delegation led by Secretary (Fertilizers) visited Togo on 10-11 July 2013.
+A 3-member delegation led by Additional Secretary, Department of Agriculture Research and Education, visited Togo in December 2013.

-Shri Kailash Satyarthi, the 2014 Nobel Peace Prize winner and honorary President of the Global March against Child Labour was received by the Speaker of Togolese Parliament in March 2018.
+Shri Kailash Satyarthi, the 2014 Nobel Peace Prize winner and honorary President of the Global March against Child Labour, was received by the Speaker of Togolese Parliament in March 2018.

 India-Togo Trade Snapshot